openhab/openhab-addons/bundles/org.openhab.binding.goveelan/README.md

 | colorTemperatureAbs | Color Temperature | RW         | in 2000-9000 Kelvin |

-Note: you may have to add "%.0f K" as the state description when creating a colorTemperatureAbs item.
+Note: you may have to add "%.0f K" as the state description when creating a color-temperature-abs item.

 ## Additional Information